 Our training mission is to prepare future leaders in meeting the psychiatric needs of children and families in our region and other rural communities.

-Our training mission is to prepare future leaders in meeting the psychiatric needs of children and families in our region and nationally with expertise in collaborative care and service to rural settings.
+Our training mission is to prepare future leaders in meeting the diverse psychiatric needs of children and families in our region and nationally with expertise in collaborative care and service to rural settings.

 The Child and Adolescent Psychiatry Fellowship Program aims are to: